WriteWrote/Planets-game-art/README.md

 **Story:**
-The main idea lays in concept of solar system, where exist the precious planets, which should be protected from invasion.
+The main idea lays in concept of solar system, where the precious planets exist, which should be protected from invasion.
 Each planet has a natural satellite.
 For protecting a planet gamer should post a techno Protector-satellite.
 Protectors can be upgraded up to four level of toughness.